 By law, a parent, private foster carer or other person involved in making a private fostering arrangement must notify children's services as soon as possible.
-However, where a member of staff becomes aware that a pupil may be in a private fostering arrangement they will raise this will the DSL and the DSL will notify MASH of the circumstances.
+However, where a member of staff becomes aware that a pupil may be in a private fostering arrangement they will raise this will the DSL and the DSL will notify the Child Advice and Duty Service of the circumstances.